linxOD/llm-wboe-rag/README_API.md

-# WBOE Vectorstore Word Embeddings with FastAPI
+# WBOE RAG Pipeline with FastAPI

 A sophisticated Retrieval-Augmented Generation (RAG) pipeline for processing Austrian dialect dictionary entries using multiple language model backends with advanced memory management, vector database integration, and a FastAPI web service.